progrium/httpfs/README.md

 2 directories, 3 files
 ```

-That file tree mounted at `~/demo` is powered by this Flask app:
+The file tree mounted at `~/demo` is powered by this Flask app:

 ```python
 import os, random